coleifer/greendb/README.md

 #### protocol

 The protocol is the Redis RESPv3 protocol.
+I have extended the protocol with one additional data-type, a dedicated type for representing UTF8-encoded unicode text (notably absent from RESPv3).
+This type is denoted by the leading `^` byte in responses.

 Details can be found here: https://github.com/antirez/RESP3/blob/master/spec.md